 7. Plant a giving garden.

-If you don’t have the space to add a giving garden, consider collecting extra produce from members to share with local organizations in need.
+If you don’t have the space to add a giving garden, consider sharing the idea with community members, who can collect extra produce to share with local organizations in need.

 “For the last two years at Pitney [Meadows Garden], we gathered food from our gardeners and gave to the local food pantry.
 That was hundreds of pounds of food.
 Now we’re doing a garden that’s 25 feet by 50 feet—just to donate.”